 The process of selling a company is critical in the professional life of every entrepreneur.
-The main objective is to maximise the compensation for all the effort of a professional life by obtaining the best price and ensuring the continuity of the company and its team.
+The main objective is to maximise compensation for a lifetime's work by obtaining the best price and ensuring the continuity of the company and its team.

-First, a methodology designed in 10 well-defined stages where we gather all the experience accumulated by our professionals and best practices:
+A methodology designed in 10 steps We have a well-defined set of guidelines where we gather all the experience accumulated by our professionals and the best practices.

-Second, a multidisciplinary team led by a senior professional specialised in negotiating the sale of companies.
+A multidisciplinary team led by a specialist senior professional in negotiation of the sale of companies

-The process of selling a company in 10 stages
+10 steps in the process of selling a company

 1. Strategy: where the success of any company's sales process lies

 The success of any process is a good preparation.
 To this end: